 We’ve all been there with a birthday invite and then completely blank on unique gift ideas, whether it has been a minute since you’ve had a 1-year-old, you don’t have any children of your own, or you just need some fresh ideas: I am here to help!

-Before I give you a list of options for gifts for a 1-year-old’s birthday party, it might be helpful if you know what types of milestones a 1-year-old should be hitting and then decide on a toy that will be helpful to their development, but also fun!
+Before I give you a list of options for a 1-year-old’s birthday gift ideas, it might be helpful if you know what types of milestones a 1-year-old should be hitting and then decide on a toy that will be helpful to their development, but also fun!

 By one year of age a child will start to enjoy the experience of having a parent or other adult play with their toys, with them.
 They may start to bring you things to play with such as cars, baby dolls, or the beloved play phone (“ring ring”–everyone answers the phone no matter what!).
 Story books with bright pictures, interesting characters or the “touch and feel” books are a great idea to keep the child interested all the way through.
 One year olds enjoy peek-a-boo and patty cake and there are plenty of toy options that sing or play games with them.

 - Set of 4 Push and Go Friction Powered Car Toys